Path enumeration & redundancy removal for timing optimization

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Khoury, Nancy, "Path enumeration & redundancy removal for timing optimization" (2009).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 13.
+13.